barronbytes/ai-agent/README.md

 1. **Function Declarations:** The `./functions/schemas.py` file defined all external functions to be used by the model.
 The `./functions/call_function.py` file bundled these functions into a `types.Tool()` object.
 2. **Call Model:** The Gemini model is executed.
 This requires providing the model settings: `GEMINI_API_KEY`, `AI_MODEL`, `SYSTEM_PROMPT`, user prompt, conversation history, and function declarations.
 3. **Call Functions:** Function calls are executed.
 This requires parsing the model response from step (2) to determine function names and arguments to call.
 The `WORKING_DIR` must be provided on each function call.
 4. **Model Response:** The Gemini model is executed again within an agent loop that repeats steps (2) and (3).
 At the end of each cycle, the function response is parsed for content to update the conversation history.
 The agent loop runs at most for `MAX_ITERATIONS` and final output has a character limitation of `MAX_CHAR_LIMIT` to preserve tokens.
+Final output includes information related to API consumption and usage rate limits.
+This information is taken froma JSON file that is updated between iterations of the AI agent.

 <img src="./public/function-calling-table.PNG" width="80%">